FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 If you wish to use all these tools at once in an efficient and simple interface please check out [this github repository](https://github.com/FluffySnowman/fastmap).
 <br><hr><br>

+### Wireless Networking with aircrack-ng

 So...
 Now you decide you wanna test your wireless network's security.
 Lets jump right into it!
 Tools which we'll be using for this are the `aircrack-ng` suite.
 This set of binaries can be used to put your networking device into monitor mode, scan for wireless networks around you and finally.. crack them.
-Let's start this by firing up a temrinal.
-You will need to be a superuser/admin to use these commands so make sure you have a root terminal open or use `su` or `sudo su` to do so.
+Let's start this by firing up a temrinal. <b>You will need to be a superuser/admin to use these commands so make sure you have a root terminal open or use `su` or `sudo su` to do so. </b>

 ```bash
 ifconfig